 7. Don’t avoid visiting Marrakesh just because it’s Ramadan

-Don’t put off a trip to Marrakesh during the month of Ramadan.
+Don’t be put off by arriving during Ramadan for your trip to Marrakesh.
 It provides an insight into another aspect of this rich culture.
-Locals will expect that visitors will want to eat and drink, even while out in public.
-Guides may join you at the table and won’t want you to feel guilty about eating or drinking.
+Locals understand that visitors will want to eat and drink, even while out in public.
+Guides may join you at a table and won’t want you to feel guilty about eating or drinking while they are fasting.
+However, during this holy month it is even more important that you're mindful about alcohol consumption.

 Dish at Adwak restaurant, Rue de Tétouan n°2?
 Avenue Sidi Mohamed Ben Abdellah.